KarynaMisnik/C-programming-notes/README.md

 ```

 The result will be **Hello, World!**.
-To show the exit status of the last program, run:<br>
+To show the exit status of the last program, run:

 <code>echo $</code>
 This shows the value the main function has returned, which is 0 in the above example.

-One more way to compile and run the program is:<br>
+One more way to compile and run the program is:

 ```C
 gcc -o -Wall testing example.c